strapi/documentation/docs/developer-docs/latest/developer-resources/error-handling.md

 ## Receiving errors

-Errors are included in the response object with the `errors` key and include information such as the HTTP status code, the name of the error, and additional information.
+Errors are included in the response object with the `error` key and include information such as the HTTP status code, the name of the error, and additional information.

 ### REST errors